Guemes Island ferry

 The Guemes Island ferry, the M/V Guemes, carries passengers and vehicles across Guemes Channel between Anacortes, Washington and Guemes Island.
 The ferry is operated by the Skagit County Public Works Department's Ferry Division.

 History

 The original mariners in these waters were the Coast Salish, who traveled in fine, hand-carved cedar canoes.
 Guemes Island is within the historical territory of the Samish Indian Nation.
-A Samish village called Sxwalímet existed on the site of what is now the Guemes Island Ferry Terminal until the first decade of the 1900s.
+A Samish village, sxwalímet, existed on the site of what is now the Guemes Island Ferry Terminal until the 1840s.

 Scheduled ferry service between Anacortes and Guemes Island dates to 1890.
 According to a published timeline produced by the Anacortes Museum: